 How are microcontrollers different from PLCs?

-Microcontrollers are embedded within devices and offer flexibility, while PLCs (Programmable Logic Controllers) are specialized industrial controllers designed for large-scale automation.
+Microcontrollers are embedded within devices and offer flexibility, while PLCs (Programmable Logic Controllers) are specialized controllers for large-scale automation.

 Why are microcontrollers important for smart factories?